Amber Heard explains why she thinks she’s been labelled a ‘liar’ in Johnny Depp trial

 She continued: “I wanted to make a statement to make sure there was not any doubt.
 That I couldn’t be labelled these things just because Johnny was the bigger star and had more publicity reach.”

-Elsewhere, Heard appeared to inadvertantly confirmed rumours that her situation with Depp had impacted her role in the Aquaman sequel.
+Elsewhere, Heard appeared to c rumours that her situation with Depp had impacted her role in the Aquaman sequel.

 “I fought really hard to stay in the movie,” she said, adding: “They didn’t want to include me in the film.”